What to Think About When Moving from ABC to WP

 Time is on my side…maybe.

-An end-of-life date of March 26, 2021 can make it seem like you have all the time in the world to migrate away from Business Catalyst, but we all know time flies when you’re having fun.
-Even though you might not be ready to move away from Business Catalyst just yet, it’s a good idea to at least start the conversation and to start planning early, so it doesn’t sneak up on you.
-Being prepared in advance of waning support is a good plan for every business.
+An end-of-life date of September 26, 2021 can make it seem like you have all the time in the world to migrate away from Business Catalyst, but we all know time flies when you’re having fun.
+(You can read details about Adobe’s plan to eliminate Business Catalyst as a web platform.)
+Even though you might not be ready to move away from Business Catalyst just yet, it’s time to start planning your transition to WordPress and the many benefits that WordPress offers your business.
+Make 2021 the best year for your business yet with an updated website that works for you and your customers.
+If you’re ready to make the move to WordPress, contact us for a conversation about next steps.